 Dr Padmini Howpage, Conference Convenor

 Our plenary speaker, The Honourable Michael Kirby will be joined by a fantastic line up of invited speakers that will present in concurrent streams.
 The content will be recorded and available to delegates on-demand until 28 February 2022.

-Two optional post-conference workshops will run from 10am – 12pm AEDT on Friday 5 November 2021.
+An optional post-conference workshop will run from 10am – 12pm AEDT on Friday 5 November 2021.